xuru/substrate/README.rst

-substrate
+Substrate
 =========

-Substrate is a base application and set of libraries for making Google App Engine development easier.
-It includes a base app with management script, testing already set up, a set of common helper functions (agar), and a serialization library (restler).
-It also comes with common libraries like webapp2 and pytz ready to go.
+Substrate is a base application and set of libraries for making `Google App Engine python`_ development easier.
+It includes a base app with management script, testing already set up, a set of common helper functions (`agar`_), and a serialization library (`restler`_).
+It also comes with common libraries like `webapp2`_ and `pytz`_ ready to go.

-Substrate is based on best practices for Google App Engine learned in developing several real-world applications with many users.
+Substrate is based on best practices for `Google App Engine python`_ learned in developing several real-world applications with many users.

 We are tired of seeing App Engine frameworks languish unsupported.
 For